DartCaller/web/README.md

 ### :book: Storybook
 This repo makes use of [Storybook](https://storybook.js.org/) to build components in isolation.
 This tools pushes us not only to build more in a [Component Driven Development](https://www.componentdriven.org/) kind of way (from the “bottom up” starting with components and ending with screens) but also to split our components into [presentational and container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 This combination helps to write better tests more easily and also helps for the code quality.

+The storybook is deployed for everyone to see under https://dartcaller.github.io/web

 <a name="joker"/>